dancer1325/grafana/docs/sources/alerting/configure-notifications/create-silence.md

 # Configure silences

-Silences stop notifications from being created for a specified time window but do not interrupt alert evaluation.
-Use them to temporarily prevent alert notifications, such as during incident response or a maintenance window.

-{{< admonition type="note" >}}
+* Silences
+  * == 💡mute alerts | given time💡
+    * ALTHOUGH, ❌NOT interrupt alert evaluation❌
+  * uses
+    * prevent alert notifications
+      * _Examples:_ incident response OR maintenance window
-Silences are assigned to a [specific Alertmanager](ref:alertmanager-architecture) and only suppress notifications for alerts managed by that Alertmanager.
+  * are assigned -- to a -- [⚠️specific⚠️ Alertmanager](ref:alertmanager-architecture)
-{{< /admonition >}}
+    * == ONLY suppress notifications / that Alertmanager

 ## Mute and active timings vs silences

-[Mute and active timings](ref:shared-mute-timings) and [silences](ref:shared-silences) are distinct methods to suppress notifications.
-They do not prevent alert rules from being evaluated or stop alert instances from appearing in the user interface; they only prevent notifications from being created.
+[Mute and active timings](ref:shared-mute-timings) and [silences](ref:shared-silences) are distinct methods to suppress notifications
+* They do not prevent alert rules from being evaluated or stop alert instances from appearing in the user interface; they only prevent notifications from being created.

 The following table highlights the key differences between mute timings and silences.